scoder/lupa/README.txt

 also has a ``__getitem__`` method, it is preferred when turning it into an indexable Lua object.
 Otherwise, it becomes a simple object that uses attribute access for indexing from inside Lua.
-Additionally, if the object is callable, it turns into a Lua function.

 Obviously, this heuristic will fail to provide the required behaviour in many cases, e.g. when attribute access is required to an object